warp-ds/tech-docs/docs/migration/designers/index.md

 We strongly recommend that you recreate your screens with the FINN theme in place to make sure you get a 1:1 experience of your screens.
 If you find that you can’t create the same design since you have made something custom, try to find components that you can use instead.
 If you can’t, reach out to us!

-### 4. Create a new empty File in Figma
+### 4. Duplicate your FINN styled Warp file

-1. Name the file something with Tori so you remember that it’s the **Tori** themed file 👏
+Name the file something with Tori so you remember that it’s the **Tori** themed file 👏
-2. Copy all your screens from your FINN file and paste them into your new file.

 ### 5. Apply Tori tokens to your components